jmdejong/Asciifarm/README.md

     python -m pip install -e .

-Now `asciifarm` and `hostfarm` should be on your path and you can start up the game.
+Now `asciifarm` and `hostfarms` should be on your path and you can start up the game.
 Cool. :sparkles: